 The Authority may create new prisons during the life of this Framework Agreement.
 There may be a requirement to provide Goods to such locations and where this is a requirement, these shall be delivered within the term of this Framework Agreement.
 Notification of any such Sites shall be communicated to the Framework providers.

-4.2.6 The Authority shall not accept over deliveries of Goods unless the Supplier has obtained the prior approval of the Authority
+4.2.6 The Authority shall not accept over deliveries of Goods unless the Supplier has obtained the prior approval of the Authority.

 4.2.7 The Supplier recognises that, due to the strict operational restrictions involved in the prison environment, it is imperative that all deliveries are made within the timescales that have been agreed.
 Deliveries made out with the normally suitable delivery times will not be accepted.
-The Authority shall confirm the best delivery times for each workshop during the Implementation Phase..
+The Authority shall confirm the best delivery times for each workshop during the Implementation Phase.
 If the Authority rejects any deliveries, the Supplier shall be informed by the Authority of a suitable time for the Goods to be re-delivered.

 4.2.8 The Supplier shall contact the delivery Site at least 24 hours prior to the day of delivery to confirm the estimated time of arrival of the delivery vehicle.
 No additional charges shall be applied for re-delivery where the original delivery was made out with the agreed timescale.